 In the past

-From October 2017 until the end of 2021 I worked as a post-doc in the group of Dr. Lukas Schärer at the University of Basel, in Switzerland, where my work involved comparative genomics in a genus of hermaphroditic flatworms called Macrostomum.
+2017 - 2021: I worked as a post-doc in the group of Dr. Lukas Schärer at the University of Basel, in Switzerland, where my work involved comparative genomics in a genus of hermaphroditic flatworms called Macrostomum.
 My research focused on the molecular evolution of reproduction-related genes (genes expressed in the ovaries, testes and prostate glands) in the genus Macrostomum.
 I applied comparative methods to understand sequence evolution as well as gene gain and loss across several species of this genus.
 Additionally, worked on assembling genomes for additional species in this clade (M. hystrix and M. cliftonensis) to improve and expand the available genetic resources.

 CV in brief